Electric Bike Laws Laws in the United States: Know Before You Ride

 Class 2 Ebikes

 If you want more flexibility in your ride, Class 2 is your go-to e-bike.
 These e-bikes offer both a pedal assist and a throttle.
 The motor on a Class 2 e-bike still cuts off at 20 mph, but the throttle allows you to engage the motor without pedaling, perfect for getting start on hills or taking a break from pedaling momentarily.
 However, there can be some variation in regulations for Class 2 e-bikes depending on your state.
-We'll explore this further in a later section, but for now, remember – always check your local e-bike laws before heading out on your Class 2 adventure.
+We'll explore this further in a later section, but for now, remember – always check your local electric bike laws before heading out on your Class 2 adventure.

 Class 3 Ebikes